Yoyoyo1483369/A-Website-Landing-Page-/README.md

  2. Highlighting the section in the viewport.
  3. Highlighting a section in the navigation when it's active in the viewport
  4. The ability to scroll to sections form the navigation bar.
- 5.Add a scroll to top button that’s only visible when the user scrolls below the fold of the page.
+ 5. Add a scroll to top button that’s only visible when the user scrolls below the fold of the page.
- 6.Hide fixed navigation bar while not scrolling (it should still be present on page load).;nmblgdbjnqv
+ 6. Hide fixed navigation bar while not scrolling (it should still be present on page load).